 As this school year comes to a close, many of you are on the verge of having more flexible schedules – allowing some new viewing time.
-Readers at this site might not be aware of all the resources being posted on our companion site.
-In case you’ve been missing them, here are a few videos posted in recent months to provoke new thinking and growth:
+Here are a few videos posted in recent months to provoke new thinking and growth:

 The kindergartners and first-graders were exploring self in relationship to others.
 To deepen their exploration of these big ideas, Lauren offered cardboard and brass fasteners.
 This experience built connections between materials, ideas, and people.